Love for Others and Addiction Recovery

 Respecting Others As an Act of Love

 Respect is a necessary component of healthy relationships.
+Respect comes with embracing acceptance, not judging others, valuing the viewpoints of others, actively listening, having forgiveness, showing compassion, and appreciating each others’ personalities.
 When we respect each other, we are able to see the value they have to offer with an openness to their core being.
 When we listen to others, for example, we revere their words as important.
-We can merge with them as we give them our attention.
+We can attune with them as we give them our attention.

 Respect as an act of love for others can include encouraging and supporting others as they try to maintain sobriety.
-Support is one of the most important elements for healing and spiritual growth.
-When someone we know is struggling with darker moments, our encouragement can shift into love.
-We can additionally express our gratitude for a friend, family member, or recovery peers, respecting their being and nurturing our relationships.
+Support is one of the most important elements for healing and growth.
+When someone we love is struggling with darker moments, we can provide encouragement and support by actively listening, showing compassion and empathy, and asking how we can help.
+We can additionally express our gratitude for a friend, family member, or recovery peer, respecting their being and nurturing our relationships.

 Having Compassion for Others

 Having compassion for others allows us to empathize with them and see ourselves in them.
 Compassion is defined as kindness and sympathy we have for ourselves and for other people.
-This is a healing and connecting act of life which can help us soften out harsh judgements and allows others the freedom to be themselves.
+This is an act of healing which can help alleviate pain and encourage others to heal.

-Compassion reminds us that we human beings are all doing the very best we can, especially if we are in recovery.
+Compassion reminds us that we human beings are all doing the very best we can despite our adversities.
 Compassion enables us to release anger and unnecessary conflicts with the understanding that people change and make mistakes.
 We are still human and accepting who we are, regardless of where we are from, is central to feeling and expressing compassion for others.

-Forgiving others allows us the ability to release anger, frustration, blame, and criticism in a healthy manner.
+Through forgiveness, one overcomes criticism, anger, hatred, blame, frustration, resentment, hostility, rumination, revenge, and other negative feelings, thoughts and behaviors in a healthy manner. in a healthy manner.
 Forgiving others creates stronger relationships and encourages bonds to be made as we grow and understand one another.
 When we practice forgiveness, we are able to show others love by choosing to be understanding of their faults and messy pasts and open to flowing with them in new ways.
 Forgiveness not only reveals love for others but reflects a maturity in sustaining connections with people as they evolve.

 Accepting Others As They Are